 The 14th century was a time of relative stability and interconnectedness within the Islamic world.
 The vast territories under Muslim rule were linked by trade routes, cultural exchanges, and a shared religious identity.
 This environment facilitated travel and made it possible for individuals like Ibn Battuta to move relatively freely between different regions.
 The presence of a common legal system and shared religious customs created a sense of familiarity and security for travelers.

 The socio-political context of the time played a crucial role in enabling Ibn Battuta’s travels.
+The presence of a well-established network of trade routes and communication channels facilitated his journey and provided him with access to resources and support.
 The relative peace and stability within the Islamic world allowed him to move from place to place without facing insurmountable obstacles.
-The presence of a well-established network of trade routes and communication channels facilitated his journey and provided him with access to resources and support.
-Furthermore, the shared cultural and religious values created a sense of camaraderie among Muslims, making it easier for him to integrate into new communities and find assistance along the way.
+What's more, the shared cultural and religious values created a sense of camaraderie among Muslims, making it easier for him to integrate into new communities and find assistance along the way No workaround needed..

 Trends and Latest Developments